 As the name suggests, a drain valve allows water to drain out of the tank.
 A drain valve is an essential part of flushing the tank of your water heater.
-Flushing your heater is your best defense against the buildup of calcium, lime, and bacteria that can wreak havoc on water lines and reduce energy efficiency.
+Flushing your water heater is your best defense against the buildup of calcium, lime, and bacteria that can wreak havoc on water lines and reduce energy efficiency.
 Due to Arizona’s notoriously hard water, these problems are an even bigger deal.
 You should flush your water heater through the drain valve at least once a year.

 An anode rod typically lasts up to three years.
 It’s important to have your anode rod replaced before its lifespan is up.
 Once the rod has rusted away completely, the tank itself will begin to rust, which can cause water heater failure.
 Rust in the tank can also cause your water to have a vague sulfur smell and taste.

-Now that you know the main parts of a hot water heater, you can visualize how they all work together to deliver hot water when you need it:
+Now that you know the main parts of a hot water heater, you can visualize how they all work together to deliver hot water when you need it.